 To compound matters, there’s a natural friction between academia’s emphasis on internal validity from controlled settings and the need for applied research to be more generalizable, flexible, and simple.

-It’s tempting to take an all or nothing approach to findings:
+It’s tempting to take an all or nothing services to findings:

 - If there’s a flaw with a study, all the findings are wrong.